Jordanthas/CodingAssessment/README.md

 - Handles empty lines and trims unnecessary spaces from names to ensure accurate sorting.

 ## Requirements
-- Targeted framework .NET 8.0 (Successor to .NET Core)
+- Targeted framework .NET 8.0 (Successor to .NET Core and compatible)

 ## Setup
 To run this project, you'll need to install [.NET 8.0](https://dotnet.microsoft.com/download).